 - Lastly, don’t forget to maintain eye contact.
 This is a simple one but often forgotten.

-You probably have good communications skills already.
+You probably have good communication skills already.
 If you practice using them in the service of others, you may find yourself less self-conscious and more other-conscious, and that’s what makes a good communicator.

 Interested in learning more?
 Come check out our Coach as Leader program.